• Skip to primary navigation

 Child Care Assistance Information for Parents

-Workforce Solutions Panhandle uses local, state and federal funds to help low to moderate-income families pay for child care so they can work, attend school or training.
-Families must meet federal and state guidelines in order to qualify for child care assistance.
+Workforce Solutions Panhandle (WSP) uses local, state, and federal funds to help eligible families pay for child care.
+This support is available while parents work, look for a job, go to school, or attend training.
+Families must meet state and federal rules to qualify for child care help.

 General Eligibility Overview

-Families must live within these counties: Dallam, Sherman, Hansford, Ochiltree, Lipscomb, Hartley, Moore, Hutchinson, Roberts, Hemphill, Oldham, Potter, Carson, Gray, Wheeler, Deaf Smith, Randall, Armstrong, Donley, Collingsworth, Parmer, Castro, Swisher, Briscoe, Hall, or Childress.
+Families must live within one of these counties in the Texas Panhandle: Dallam, Sherman, Hansford, Ochiltree, Lipscomb, Hartley, Moore, Hutchinson, Roberts, Hemphill, Oldham, Potter, Carson, Gray, Wheeler, Deaf Smith, Randall, Armstrong, Donley, Collingsworth, Parmer, Castro, Swisher, Briscoe, Hall, or Childress.

 Cannot Owe Recoupment